GETTING CLOSER BY REACHING OUT

 Since 1990, the UNC Institute for Global Health & Infectious Diseases has been conducting HIV research in Malawi, where more than 10 percent of the population is HIV-positive.
 Though slowly lessening, the epidemic has caused widespread economic and social instability.
 The UNC Project-Malawi clinic started with just two people and has since grown to more than 300, working in Malawi to develop prevention programs and guidelines, as well as free testing and counseling for patients.
 The institute has been at the forefront of many of the advances in prevention and treatment that have turned AIDS from a death sentence to a manageable, chronic illness with a normal lifespan.

-Malawi is one of many places UNC Medicine is improving access to quality health care.
+Malawi is one of many places UNC Health is improving access to quality health care.
 The institute’s global HIV/AIDS enterprise also includes research, clinical trials and prevention initiatives in China, Zambia, Guatemala, the Dominican Republic, South Africa and other parts of the world.
 As we improve lives in distant communities, the research we conduct saves lives of countless others.